Keyboard shortcuts

 What Exactly Is a Witness?

-A witness is a private input that, together with the public inputs, satisfies the circuit’s constraints.
+A witness is an input that, together with the public inputs, satisfies the circuit’s constraints.
+In zero-knowledge proofs, the witness is kept private.
 In the equation $x^3 + x + 5 = 35$, the witness is $x = 3$.
 Anyone can verify that $3^3 + 3 + 5 = 35$, but the prover is demonstrating they know this solution.

 More precisely, for a relation $R$, a witness $w$ for statement $x$ is a value such that $R(x, w) = 1$.
 The relation encodes the computational problem: